With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor is a methadone treatment center in Peoria, IL situated at 5409 North Knoxville Avenue, 61614 zip code area.
+Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor is a methadone clinic in Peoria, IL located at 5409 North Knoxville Avenue, 61614 zip code.
 Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor provides relapse prevention from naltrexone, suboxone prescription and buprenorphine detox.
-Also, Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor offers case management, self-help groups and mental health services.
-Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor provides opioid treatment for children and adolescents.
-Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor also offers detox service that consists of: benzodiazepines detoxification, opioid detox and alcohol detox.
+In addition, Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor provides case management, mentoring/peer support and social skills development.
+Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor includes opioid treatment for children and adolescents.
+Il Institute For Addiction Recovery Unitypoint Health Methodist/proctor also provides detox service that includes: benzodiazepines detoxification, opioid detox and alcohol detox.

 Call (866) 434-2077 for 24/7 help with treatment.